 Pro Pakistan Geelani’s son grilled in terror funding case

-New Delhi, Apr 24: Nayeem Geelani, the son of pro-Pakistan separatist leader Syed Ali Shah Geelani, appeared before the National Investigation Agency for questioning in connection with a case related to funding of terror groups and separatist organisations in Jammu and Kashmir, officials said here.
+New Delhi, Apr 24: Nayeem Geelani, the son of pro-Pakistan separatist leader Syed Ali Shah Geelani, appeared before the National Investigation Agency (NIA) for questioning in connection with a case related to funding of terror groups and separatist organisations in Jammu and Kashmir, officials said here.

 Nayeem Geelani, who had been evading questioning by the NIA for long, appeared on Monday and a detailed questioning took place on Tuesday.